 What is a Human Resources Manual?

 A Human Resources (HR) Manual, also referred to as an Employee Handbook, is a useful guide for both employers and employees to understand the rules and running of their workplace.
-An HR Manual can often be referenced in legal cases, so they must be accurate and as in-depth as possible.
+An HR Manual can often be referenced in legal cases, so it must be accurate and as in-depth as possible.

 [NOTE: Although an Employee Handbook is not required in the UK.
 What is essential, is that you provide a Contract of Employment for each employee.
 This can be given before/on the day they start working for you.
 This is legally binding and is a principal statement of the main conditions of employment.]